Nnn (file manager)

-nnn (shortened as n³) is a free and open-source file manager which provides a text-based user interface to provide file managing functionalities for Unix-like systems.
-It is a fork of noice. nnn has several additional features to provide a more complete file managing experience.
-Its goal is to provide file managing operations while using a minimal memory footprint and very optimized performance, as it uses low-level functions to access the file system and keeps the number of reads to a minimum, allowing it to perform well on embedded devices.
+nnn (shortened as n³) is a free and open-source, text-based file manager for Unix-like systems.
+It is a fork of noice and provides several additional features, while using a minimal memory footprint.
+It uses low-level functions to access the file system and keeps the number of reads to a minimum, allowing it to perform well on embedded devices.
 As the base program follows a minimal design philosophy, additional features and functionality are available via user plugins.

 Operation

-Each instance of nnn provides 4 contexts, or commonly referred to as tabs, which allow you to browse multiple directories within the same instance.
-From within nnn basic file operations such as adding, duplicating, moving, removing and renaming files are available.
-Additionally it provides functionally for mass file renaming and mounting remote drives via sshfs.
+Each instance of nnn provides four "contexts", or tabs, which allow to browse multiple directories within the same instance.
+From within nnn, basic file operations such as adding, duplicating, moving, removing and renaming files are available.
+Additionally, it supports mass file renaming and mounting remote drives via sshfs.
 One unique feature is that separate instances of nnn can share the selection that has been made in one of the running instances.

-Browsing through the file structure can be done with keys or mouse, in larger directories it is recommended to filter out the results via a text search string or regular expression.
+The file structure can be browsed with the keyboard or mouse.
+In larger directories, it is recommended to filter out the results via a text search string or regular expression.